ralfbiedert/cheats.rs/content/_index.md

 ## Traits

 Traits define common behavior.
 If `S` implements `trait T`, you know `S` can behave as prescribed by `T`.
-Below is overview of traits that may be more tricky.
+Below is an overview of traits that may be more tricky.

 #### 🧵 Thread Safety {#thread-safety}